davidwilemski/davidwilemski.com/content/blog/hello-world-2.md

 Slug: hello-world-2
 Status: published

-I\'m starting this blog to record my thoughts on various topics.
+I'm starting this blog to record my thoughts on various topics.

 As I am a Computer Science student and have been doing lots of web and mobile development as of late, many of my posts will focus on my